The e-Commerce Directive

 The Digital Single Market and the e-Commerce Directive

-One of the 16 initiatives of the Digital Single Market strategy, adopted on 6 May 2015, aims to define an appropriate e-commerce framework and preventing unfair discrimination against consumers and businesses when they try to access content or buy goods and services online within the EU.
+Part of the Digital Single Market strategy is focused on defining an appropriate e-commerce framework and preventing unfair discrimination against consumers and businesses who access content or buy goods and services online within the EU.

 Examples of services covered by the Directive include:

 - entertainment services and basic intermediary services.
-These services include also services provided free of charge to the recipient and funded, for example, by advertising or sponsorship.
+These services include also services provided free of charge to the recipient (e.g. funded by advertising)

 The Commission launched two Public Consultations on 24 September 2015 as part of the review of the e-Commerce Directive: